HsuChe/KPI-Analysis/README.md

 The homework is interested generating a few specific items for the summary table.

 * Total of votes casted
-* Percentage of the total vote each candidate recieved
+* Percentage of the total vote each candidate received.
 * Winner of the election.

 <!-- GETTING STARTED -->
-## Processing the csv and make it into a easier to use dataset.
+## Processing the csv and make it into an dataset that is easier to manipulate.

 Open the csv with csv.reader() and using a for loop to iterate through each row and adding them to a list.